garrandall/popular-music-data/tracks/flathead-the-fratellis.md

 club chewing on glass and a ticket stub
-I heard they kicked the boy till he bled then stood and said oh my god till she said bara bap bara ra ra bara bap bara ra ra ra... everybody knows you're the one to call when the girls get ugly at the back of the wall Josephine says you got a bleeding nose
+I heard they kicked the boy till he bled then stood and said oh my god till she said bara bap bara ra ra bara bap bara ra ra ra everybody knows you're the one to call when the girls get ugly at the back of the wall Josephine says you got a bleeding nose